gzeroone/gzero/README.md

 # gzero
 GZero simplifies large scale graph-based computing, storage, and machine learning model predictions.
+All features and labels will be expressed as graph traversals.
+A user may specify the features necessary to construct a feature vector with the appropriate labels and the framework will provide an easy API for training, evaluating, and performing predictions with stored models.

 ## Getting Started